To preserve the character of conservation areas, the following restrictions apply.

 Demolition or substantial demolition of a building in a conservation area will usually require permission.

-New development will be permitted only if it is considered to enhance or preserve the character and appearance of the area.
+New development will be permitted only if it's considered to enhance or preserve the character and appearance of the area.
 Proposals for new development should be submitted as full, not outline applications.
 They must include a design statement explaining and justifying the proposals, and drawings showing the scheme in its context, such as a street scene elevation.

-Any proposals for development or demolition in conservation areas (or development affecting a listed building) should be discussed with us before starting any work.
+You should talk to us about any proposals for development or demolition in conservation areas (or development affecting a listed building) before starting any work.